SamuelPuertaTerron/Sengine/Docs/CodingStandards.md

 Variables that use float must written as `m_Foo = 10.0f` instead of `m_Foo = 10`

-Variables that use a pointer must be prefix with a **p** as `m_pApplicationInstance`
+Variables that use a **raw** pointer must be prefix with a **p** as `m_pApplicationInstance`

-Template classes or structs must be prefix with Template
+Template classes or structs must be prefix with Template as `class TObject`

-Abstract classes must be prefix with I as `ISengineApp`
+Abstract classes must be prefix with I as `class ISengineApp`

+## Struct & Classes

+**Structs** should only be used to act as data containers and should not contain any functions, **except** from operation overloads.

+**Classes** can contain both data and functions, if a class just contains data, consider changing to a struct.

 ## Formatting and Style